alicevillar/online-store-design_and_implementation/README.md

 Phase 8: system asks if user wants to store payment details or use stored details Phase 9: payment is accepted and user receives an invoice

+## Sample Flows

 Here are sample flows from my Toy Store:

-1)	Flow A –> Login Richard – buying LEGO Starship (product ID: MP-1) from the website using a credit card:
+*Flow A –> Login Richard – buying LEGO Starship (product ID: MP-1) from the website using a credit card:

 ```
 > Type product ID: MP-1